AlexanderSvyatokho/pychess/README.md

 # ToDo

 Core:
-- Stale mate logic
+- Promotion: auto queen
-- O-O and O-O-O
+- After made or draw the game is finished
 - Empasane move
 - Storing mate and stale mate in Board?